huskydj1/Publishing-to-Maven-Central_Explanation/Sonatype-Package-Requirements.md

 </build>
 ```

-In order for the plugin to work, the GPG command must be installed and the credentials should be available from `settings.xml`.
+In order for the plugin to work, the GPG command must be installed and your credentials should be available from `settings.xml`.
 The file should contain:
 ```
 <settings>
   <profiles>